DanielArzani/DanielArzani/README.md

 ## 💫About Me

-I am a highly motivated front-end web developer with a strong emphasis on accessibility.
-With over 800 commits to GitHub in the past year, I am dedicated to coding for 10 hours a day, 5 days a week.
+As a front-end web developer, I am passionate about creating accessible and user-friendly web experiences.
+With a solid understanding of HTML, CSS, JavaScript/TypeScript, React, and SASS, I am well-equipped to handle a variety of web development projects.

- I am proficient in HTML, CSS, JavaScript/TypeScript, React, SASS, and familiar with full-stack development and command line tools.
-I have experience in developing accessible HTML through various technologies and feedback from other developers, and expertise in creating scalable, well-organized, and clean CSS using the CUBE methodology and BEM naming convention.
+Over the past year, I have made over 800 commits to GitHub and consistently commit 8 hours a day, 5 days a week to coding.
+I possess expertise in creating scalable, well-organized, and clean CSS using the CUBE methodology and BEM naming convention, and have experience in developing accessible HTML through various technologies and feedback from other developers.
+In addition, I am familiar with full-stack development and command line tools.
+I am committed to staying up-to-date with the latest technologies and best practices in the industry, and am always looking for ways to improve my skills.

 I am always looking to improve my skills and am dedicated to staying up to date with the latest technologies and best practices in the industry.